 I rely on standard features from Markdown, HTML, CSS, and Javascript, which will likely stay the same in the coming years.
 If any of my third-party dependencies rot, I can easily replace them with something else or choose not to update them.

 I’m pleased with my new blog setup.
 It is simple, fast, and resilient to bit rot.
-Now, I can focus on creating content without incurring unnecessary maintenance costs.

 That starter pack or boilerplate template might help you start quickly, but it often conceals unnecessary complexity.
 You don’t need a rocket ship to go grocery shopping.